EvianWang/DrawingTool/README.md

 # DrawingTool
-A c++ program that performs direct manipulation of graph transformation.
+A java program that performs direct manipulation of graph transformation.